 If I could write a poem about reusable swim diapers I would, because that’s how much I love them.
 Why you ask?
 Well, disposable swim diapers are—as the name indicates—single use, which means they need to be removed and thrown out as soon as you pull your kid out of the water.
 Doesn’t that sound super wasteful to you?
 It does to me, especially considering that your kid might have not even dirtied the diaper.

 But it doesn’t have to be this way!
-Reusable swim diapers do exist!
-So, with summer approaching soon, I wanted to share with you my favorite reusable swim diaper options, so that you can be ready to go splashing with your little ones.
+Reusable swim diapers do exist, and a lot of them are pretty good!
+So, with summer in full swing, I wanted to share with you my favorite reusable swim diaper options, so that you can be ready to go splashing with your little ones.

 The awesome thing about these diapers is that your kid can grow with them, which makes them the most affordable option over the long term.
 They come off easily with less mess like a regular diaper (no poop down the legs!), and because the waist and legs are both adjustable, kids from 8 lbs. to all the way to 36 lbs. can use them.
 This specific brand also has a one year guarantee, so if something happens to your diaper while you’re at the water park, they’ll refund your money, and give you a new diaper to keep.